fh255/HomeDecor/README.md

 ## Reusable Components

+Reusable components in React let us use the same piece of code in different parts of our app, saving time.
+They help keep our code organized and easy to manage.
+With reusable components, it's simpler to update our app since changes to one component update it everywhere it's used.
+They also reduce repetition, making our app more efficient and easier to maintain.
 The following components have been implemented and reused throughout the project:

 - **`axiosDefaults.js`:** Handles HTTP requests to the backend API, including CRUD actions and GET requests for specific objects or lists of objects.